vaiseys/dav-course/homework/chapter_08-09.md

 A few hints:

 1. Make sure you pay attention to the `replace` option in `rep_sample_n()`.
-2. When you have the bootstrap distribution, you can get the confidence interval by piping it to `quantile(c(.025, .975))`.
+2. When you have the bootstrap distribution, you can get the 95 percent confidence interval by using `quantile(your_data$column, c(.025, .975))`.

 What is the estimated confidence interval?